-It has been made available for public test to a limited amount of registered Capture One users, including myself.
-And of course, I put this to the test straight away and recorded my experience in a YouYube video…
+It has been made available for public testing to a limited amount of registered Capture One users, including myself.
+And, of course, I put this to the test straight away and recorded my experience in a YouTube video…

 So here is my hands-on first impression of the new Capture One for iPad!

 I show you a complete workflow in the video, from importing to editing and exporting.
-This way you can have a full picture of what’s coming and the user experience of the app (which needs improving).
+This way, you can fully picture what’s coming and the app’s user experience (which needs improving).